 If you run into a PPP scam, call 800-767-0385 to file a report.
 Or, fill out a form on the SBA’s Office of Inspector General website.

-Application delays and setbacks
+Application and forgiveness delays and setbacks

 The Paycheck Protection Program is an emergency loan program that was launched before the SBA and Treasury Department issued clear guidance for lenders and borrowers.
 As a result, there’s been a lot of confusion for both lenders and borrowers.